amapara27/silicon-edge-ai-compiler/README.md

-# Silicon: Deterministic Neural Network Compiler for Embedded Systems
+# Silicon: Neural Network Visualizer & Compiler for Embedded Systems

-**A zero-dependency, browser-based transpiler that converts high-level models into optimized C99 for microcontrollers.**
+**A zero-dependency, browser-based transpiler that converts ONNX models into optimized C99 for microcontrollers.**

 ---